horohoro-Git/PenguinRestaurant/README.md

 07/09 Fixed an issue where characters at the edge of the screen were culled incorrectly in a 9:16 aspect ratio environment

+07/10 Adjusted the UI transparency and height for order status, and added installed doors to the furniture list to allow repositioning